mbarona/JHU-DDP/index.md

 ## The Data

 Data used was published by Bureau of Transportation Statistics, United States Department of Transportation.
 All figures are based on 2013 data.
+The csv data used for the app is at https://github.com/mbarona/JHU-DDP/blob/master/data.csv.

 ## The Code